mattbeaudry/playdate-beaudrypong/SCRIPT.md

 *Boss:* Get back to your desk, NOW
 *Boss:* Our SEO is getting shittier by the minute, head of marketing just stormed out.
-*Boss:* Okay fix this shit now all our servers are down *Boss:* We are being sued, what is taking so long?
+*Boss:* Okay fix this shit now all our servers are down *Boss:* We are being sued, what the shit is taking so long?
 *Boss:* The servers are on fire!
 *Boss:* Elon is going to fire you!
 *Boss:* We've been hacked!